-King Saul reigned 32 years, in which time he went from being a Good King to an evil King in God’s eyes.
+1 Samuel 10:1-8.
+King Saul reigned 32 years, during which time he went from being a good king to an evil king in God’s eyes.

 The people wanted Saul as their king because of his size and good looks.